 For best cooking results, adjust rack so food is placed at the center of the oven.
-For most foods this will be rack position #3 or #4.
-For larger foods like roasts and turkey, move the rack position down to #2 or #1 to keep the food centered in the oven.
+For most foods this will be rack position #2 or #3.
+For larger foods like roasts and turkey, move the rack position down to #1 or #2 to keep the food centered in the oven.

-When using multiple racks simultaneously, try to space the food out around the oven center (rack positions #3 and #5 or #2 and #4 for two racks).
+When using multiple racks simultaneously, try to space the food out around the oven center (rack position #2 and #4 or #1 and #3 for two racks).

-Broiling performs best with the food close to the broil heating element - typically rack position #5 or #6.
+Broiling performs best with the food close to the broil burner - typically rack position #4 or #5.